Enhancement Shaman DPS Easy Mode — Battle for Azeroth (BfA) 8.3

 Enhancement Shaman Stat Priorities

 The most versatile Enhancement stat priority when using this build is as follows when using this build.

 - Critical Strike;

 Enhancement stats are somewhat fluid, depending on the gear you are currently wearing.
 Haste synergizes very well with the majority of the Enhancement kit by reducing the cooldown of your core spells, your Global Cooldown and increasing the pace it moves.
 Versatility and Critical Strike provide simple flat bonuses to the spec, and finally Mastery provides a solid boost with increases to your Stormbringer proc chance, alongside having a stronger impact during AoE situations.
-This means that focusing on Haste and Mastery will provide the most universally impactful boost in different content types.
+This means that focusing on Haste is ideal, and then a mix of any of the other 3 stats to shore it up.

 Enhancement Shaman Basic Rotation